ajvincent/es-membrane/projects/reference-tracking/THEORY.md

 ### Show if the target is held strongly by the held values (directly or indirectly)

 ### Run multiple searches

+## A side note

+When I started this project, I was thinking this was just a traversal: start from a set of objects we presume to hold, and see if we can reach a target object.
+But then I started thinking, "if the set of objects includes `globalThis`, isn't this a little like the mark operation of mark-and-sweep garbage collection?`  Then there was this sentence on MDN about [garbage collection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_management#release_when_the_memory_is_not_needed_anymore):

+"...the general problem of determining whether or not a specific piece of memory is still needed is [undecidable](https://en.wikipedia.org/wiki/Decidability_%28logic%29)."

+Uh-oh.
+Have I entered into a holodeck that won't let me out?

+No.  My confusion stemmed from [the difference between "syntactic garbage" and "semantic garbage"](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Reachability_of_an_object).
+Wikipedia's explanation is refreshingly clear.
+(Though I would prefer to cite an academic source, one less likely to change after I write this.)

+Simply put, I'm more interested in what objects are reachable, and less so in trying to decide if we've passed a point where we don't need an object.
+The reason I'm interested is that's what the JavaScript engine will be tracking.

+So yes, this might indeed be re-implementing the mark operation of mark-and-sweep.

 ## What do we need to capture?
 (Data, Requirements)